jelle619/JelleZwie.rs/mkdocs/characters/docs/By Tooth and Claw Dragons/Jelle Bluefire.md

 Jelle can use his wings to fly.

 ### Sharp extravaganza
-Jelle can use his sharp claws to deal out devastating attacks in a battle.
+Jelle can use his sharp claws to deal out devastating attacks in battle.

 ### Magic
 During Jelle's youth, he met a canine-looking aura elemental named Thanatos who helped him get started with magic.
 Jelle is skilled in both fire (including some magma sub-manipulations) and dark magic, the first one more so than the second one.
 Fire created by fire magic generally exerts the same blue colour as his fire breath.